rafaelzolt/hugo-ananke-forestry/content/post/chapter-6.md

 enough of the uproar and tumult.
 Some scholars were still perched astride of the window-sills, engaged in gazing into the Place.

 “Well,” thought Gringoire, “here are still as many as are required to hear the end of my mystery.
-They are few in number, but it is a choice audience, a lettered audience.”
+They are few in number, but it is a choice audience, a lettered audience.”s

 An instant later, a symphony which had been intended to produce the greatest effect on the arrival of the Virgin, was lacking.
 Gringoire